Administrative divisions of Nepal: Urban municipalities

-There are six metropolitan cities; the capital city Kathmandu, as well as Bharatpur, Biratnagar, Pokhara, Lalitpur and Birgunj.
-There are 11 sub-metropolitan cities and 276 municipalities.

-Rural Municipalities
+Rural municipalities

 Rural municipalities (Gaunpalikas) were established in 2017, replacing the village development committees (VDCs).
 The main purpose of a gaunpalika resembles that of a VDC, but it has more rights on collection of royalty and taxes and has a higher annual budget than the VDC.
 Several VDCs were usually combined into each new gaupalika.
 There are 460 gaunpalikas in Nepal.